daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

 When not overridden, this event is logged from `Microsoft.Bot.Builder.TelemetryLoggerMiddleware` using the `Microsoft.Bot.Builder.IBotTelemetry.TrackEvent()` method.

 - Session Identifier
-  - When using Application Insights, this is logged from the `TelemetryBotIdInitializer`  as the  **session** identifier (*Temelemtry.Context.Session.Id*) used within Application Insights.
+  - When using Application Insights, this is logged from the `TelemetryBotIdInitializer`  as the  **session** identifier (*Temeletry.Context.Session.Id*) used within Application Insights.
   - Corresponds to the [Conversation ID](https://github.com/Microsoft/botframework-obi/blob/f4e9e2f75c144cfd22a9f438e5b5b139fe618aad/protocols/botframework-activity/botframework-activity.md#conversation) as defined by Bot Framework protocol..
   - The property name logged is `session_id`.